sglvladi/TensorFlowObjectDetectionTutorial/docs/source/install.rst

 Install TensorFlow CPU for Python
 *********************************
-- Open a new `Anaconda/Command Prompt` window and activate the `tensorflow_cpu` environment (if you have not done so already)
+- Open a new `Terminal` window and activate the `tensorflow_cpu` environment (if you have not done so already)
 - Once open, type the following on the command line:

     .. code-block:: posh

-        pip install --ignore-installed --upgrade tensorflow==1.9
+        pip install --ignore-installed --upgrade tensorflow==1.14

 - Wait for the installation to finish

 Test your Installation
 **********************
-- Open a new `Anaconda/Command Prompt` window and activate the `tensorflow_cpu` environment (if you have not done so already)
+- Open a new `Terminal` window and activate the `tensorflow_cpu` environment (if you have not done so already)
 - Start a new Python interpreter session by running:

     .. code-block:: posh